 The job search can be a lonely and overwhelming process.
 This holiday season, show the job seekers in your life that you care by providing a thoughtful gift that is sure to bring some much-needed cheer.
 Below is a list of practical gift ideas that will fit any budget.

-The average recruiter spends six seconds reviewing a resume before deciding if the candidate is a fit for the job.
+The average recruiter spends less than 10 seconds reviewing a resume before deciding if the candidate is a fit for the job.
 In today's job market, it's essential for professionals to have a top-notch resume that tells their career story, captures the hiring manager's attention, and ensures their application will make it past the electronic gatekeepers.

 All job seekers should own a set of business cards with their personal contact information so they can capitalize on every networking opportunity.
 Arm your loved ones with this important, yet often overlooked, personal branding tool.
 You can order gift cards from providers like Moo and Jukebox, ranging from $10 to $100 in value.

-Membership to Professional Organizations
+Membership to professional organizations

 Association Directory provides a comprehensive association directory that will make it easy for your loved one to identify the right group for them.
 Alternatively, have your gift recipient take a look at the LinkedIn profiles of their managers or peers to see which groups they belong to.

 If you know someone who's struggling with their job search, a career coach may be the perfect gift.
 Depending on who you hire and what your loved one needs, this professional can act as a sounding board, an educator, and a great motivator.
 Do your research to find a reputable coach that meets your loved one's needs.
 A good place to start is at The Five O'Clock Club.
-Prices range between $150 and $250 a month.
+Prices range between $150 and $250 an hour.

 Related: Should You Hire a Career Coach?

 If the job seeker in your life is interested in making a major career change or industry switch, it may be necessary for them to invest in professional development opportunities to fill certain skill gaps.
 Help your loved one become a more attractive candidate by investing in their learning opportunities.
 These days, professionals don't need to leave the comfort of their homes to hone new skill sets.
-Consider purchasing a membership to Lynda.com ($25 per month) or SkillShare ($15 per month or $99 for the year) to help them expand their knowledge.
+Consider purchasing a membership to Lynda.com ($19.99 per month) or SkillShare ($15 per month or $99 for the year) to help them expand their knowledge.
 Both services offer a free trial to start.